psex and psex_Fis compute the probability that repeated

 option, the method of psex calculation (see details).

-option, numeric, the population is simulated nbrepeat
+option, numeric, the population is simulated nbrepeat times, based on frequency values.

-, a progression bar appears.
+option, if TRUE, a progression bar appears.

 For one population:

-is not provided, a table with psex values,
+if nbrepeat is not provided, a table with psex values,

-and p-values and a vector of sim psex
+and p-values and a vector of sim psex.

-is a multi-population table (vecpop != NULL
+If data1 is a multi-population table (vecpop != NULL),

 a list of either tables/tables and vectors for each population.

-are less than 100, a warning message pops, as
+If sim_psex are less than 100, a warning message pops, as

 clones are not necessarily generated each simulation.